Discover over 9 creative and practical things you can make with the bounty of purple dead nettle growing in your lawn or vegetable beds.

 I microdose tinctures for my family and only use a few drops at a time for inflammation and allergies, and combine the tincture with about twice as much raw local honey for easier compliance in taking.
 You may wish to work up to a full dropperful of tincture at a time; each individual is unique in their response.

-If you have medical concerns, or are pregnant or nursing, check with a healthcare provider before using new-to-you herbal remedies.
+If you have medical concerns, or are pregnant or nursing, check with a healthcare provider before using.

 3. Poultice for Small Wounds/Insect Bites